kj4tmp/gatorcat/README.md

 1. Cannot tell if my tests have run or not (even with --summary all)
 2. Packed structs are not well described in the language reference
+3. Where to I look for the implementation of flags.parse? root.zig?
+I don't know where anything is!